Amaanlegend/DeepShield-Multimodal-Deepfake-Fraud-Detection-System/README.md

 Every detection is immutably logged on a blockchain for secure, verifiable audit trails.

+Evaluation
+DeepShield provides robust performance evaluation using metrics such as Accuracy, Precision, Recall, and F1-score.

+Acknowledgments
+Special thanks to the open-source community for their contributions to the machine learning, blockchain, and cloud computing libraries that made DeepShield possible.

 👥 Contributors: • Amaan Tarique (Mathematics and Computing, DTU) • Siddharth Sasmal (Information Technology, DTU) • Yash Kumar (Mechanical Engineering, DTU)